data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ![mean sales in each region](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/mean%20sales%20in%20each%20region.png)

-*Figure 1.13 - mean sales for XOne and PS4, by region (XOne-green, PS4-blue)*
+*Figure 1.13 - Mean Sales for XOne and PS4, by region (XOne-green, PS4-blue)*

 We could also look at the critic and user score averages for the games, and we can see that the critic ratings are approximately the same:( */100)